animeshgarai09/Felix-UI-Vanilla/readme.md

 Toast can be used to show notifications to the user.

-Find more detail on below topics of _Toast_ visit https://://felix-ui-dev.netlify.app/documentation.html#toast
+To find more detail on the below topics visit documentation on [Toast](https://://felix-ui-dev.netlify.app/documentation.html#toast)

 -   Success toast
 -   Error toast